mkowoods/FeedMyFriends/Readme.md

 - Mostly Javascript based, i'll need to setup a quick parser to go through and asynchronously pull the relevant data from links posted to the site.
 Initially, might just limit it to the favicon and title of the page, but eventually want to expand to include more meaning ful text.
+ - Update: Parser has been defined in in scraper.py.
+The parser extracts core attributes like the title, description and associated keywords, by searching thru the meta tags.
+ - Update: building Javascript function to handle automatic posting

-- Need to setup a backend to store links posted based on the associated site
+- Need to setup a backend to store links posted based on the associated site:
+ - Update: The app is currently using a redis database, which for the time being is shown in the code.

 Other notes:
-Tip for building libxml on MAC OS X: STATIC_DEPS=true sudo pip install lxml
+  - Tip for building libxml on MAC OS X: STATIC_DEPS=true sudo pip install lxml